Bob Freer and his wife Barbara created the Everglades Outpost Wildlife Rescue in 1991. The Outpost is where they live, together with their animals.

 Groups of more than 15 receive a free guided tour and wildlife show.
 Call ahead for appointment.
 Only available to full-paying adults and not for Groupon or other discount vouchers.

-Shows: Snakes (non-ven0mous), Alligator Feeding (call about show times)
+Shows: Snakes (non-venomous), Alligator Feeding (call about show times)

 Download an informational one-pager about the Outpost.